Meet Our Minnesota Telehealth Team

 Danelle Baker MA, LADCShe/Her/Hers Licensed Alcohol and Drug Counselor, pre-licensed therapist, supervised by Christina Buscko, MS, LPCC

-Master of Arts, Counseling and Psychological Services & Addiction Studies, Saint Mary's University of Minnesota
+Master of Arts degree in Counseling and Psychological Services & Addiction Studies - Saint Mary's University of Minnesota

-Bachelor of Science, Family Social Science, University of Minnesota
+Bachelor of Science degree in Family Social Science - University of Minnesota

-Danelle's therapeutic emerges from a strength-based, client-centered, and trauma-informed approach.
-She has experience with diverse clientele ranging from education, family systems, and addiction.
+Danelle’s therapeutic perspective emerges from a strength-based, client-centered, emotionally focused approach.
+She has experience with a diverse range of clientele ranging from education, corporate backgrounds, complex family systems, and addiction.
+Danelle works with teens and adults who have concerns related to anxiety, depression ,professional stress, parenting, divorce, relationship concerns, self-esteem, grief, and substance use.

 Jeanne AbichtLICSW (MN), LCSW (WI)